TuyaInc/tuyasmart_home_ios_sdk/en/README.md

 ## Initializing SDK

+1. Open project setting, `Target => General`, edit `Bundle Identifier` to the value from Tuya develop center.

+2. Import security image to the project and rename as `t_s.bmp`, then add it into `Project Setting => Target => Build Phases => Copy Bundle Resources`.

-Add the following to the project file `PrefixHeader.pch`：
+3. Add the following to the project file `PrefixHeader.pch`：

 ```objc
 #import <TuyaSmartHomeKit/TuyaSmartKit.h>